 National Learn To Sail Month

 July is “National Learn To Sail Month” and, with that, American Sailing is encouraging as many people as possible to get out on the water and learn to sail.
 Sailing is a lifestyle choice, and at American Sailing the message is simple — sailing is for everyone.

 American Sailing Schools around the country are participating in National Learn to Sail Month with special activities directed at encouraging new people to the sport of sailing.

 You’ll be part of a large community that shares a passion for the ocean, for the outdoors and for the simple pleasure of feeling the wind in your face.

-As a Sailor, you are a steward for the world’s oceans.
+As a sailor, you are a steward for the world’s oceans.
 You’ll work to protect the playground you so desire to be on.
-ASA Plastic Pollution Purge has worked to raise awareness of our plastic problem and continues to spread the word about advocacy amongst the sailing community.
+American Sailing’s Plastic Pollution Purge has worked to raise awareness of our plastic problem and continues to spread the word about advocacy amongst the sailing community.

 Why Do Others Sail?